swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/01-currentworkshopsched.md

 tags = ["schedule", "workshop", "help"]
 +++

-Information is current for the 2021 02-03 June workshop.
+Information is current for the 2021 28-29 July workshop.
 Note that this timing and schedule may change for other workshops, past and future.

 **Schedule by day**
-**2 June 2021**
+**28 July 2021**
 *09:00 AM - 09:30 AM*: GIS x AWS Intro and your first cloud instance: Theory
 *09:30 AM - 10:30 AM*: GIS x AWS Intro and your first cloud instance: Practical
 *10:30 AM - 10:45 AM*: Break
 *10:45 AM - 11:15 AM*: Data processing and saving your work: Theory
 *11:15 AM - 12:00 PM*: Data processing and saving your work: Practical

-**3 June 2021**
+**29 July 2021**
 *09:00 AM - 09:30 AM*: S3 storage and using a saved AMI: Theory
 *09:30 AM - 10:30 AM*: S3 storage and using a saved AMI: Practical
 *10:30 AM - 10:45 AM*: Break
 *10:45 AM - 11:15 AM*: Sharing data and checking the bill: Theory
-*11:15 AM - 12:00 PM*: Sharing data and checking the bill: Demo
+*11:15 AM - 12:00 PM*: Sharing data and checking the bill: Demo and Practical

 **Your AMI ID**
-The AMI used for this exercise is `Ami-0049863cda8d60218`.
+The AMI used for this exercise is `ami-0e74d7c2a18648802`.

 **Troubleshooting**
 This is an online workshop and technical difficulties are to be expected.